KQYX

-KQYX (1450 AM, "Magic Mix 92.9") is a soft adult contemporary formatted AM radio station licensed to Galena, Kansas and serving the Joplin, Missouri area.
+KQYX (1450 AM, "Vibe 92.9") is a contemporary hit radio formatted AM radio station licensed to Galena, Kansas and serving the Joplin, Missouri area.
 It is currently owned by American Media Investment.
 Dating back to its initial broadcasts in 1927 under its original call sign of WMBH, KQYX is the longest continually operating station in the Joplin area.

 FM Translator

 An FM translator simulcasts the AM station; this affords listeners the ability to listen on FM with its improved high fidelity sound.
 The translator may also improve the station's coverage.